Grants and funding available for voluntary and community sector organisations.

 Grants are available for work that develops new and imaginative ways of addressing the root causes of London’s poverty and inequality, especially work which has the potential to influence and change policy, practice and public attitudes.

 The average grant will be around £80,000 and will not normally exceed £150,000.
 The Trust funds voluntary and community organisations undertaking charitable activity in London.
 Although the funding priorities remain the same during the pandemic, the Trust is particularly interested in supporting work that responds to emerging needs as a result of coronavirus.
-Applications must be submitted by 2 February 2021.

 Visit the Trust for London website for more information.